CutePotatoDev/TUI/readme.md

 * Color holder [ColorPair]:
     - [x] Background and foreground color.
 	- [x] Automatic unique color ID generation on object create time.
+* Cursor [Cursor]:
+    - [x] Coordinates, relative to parent element.
+	- [x] Use arrow keys to move cursor.
+	- [x] Type (linear, point, ...).
+	    - Line - By default cursor is on firs column of line and move only up/down.
+		- Free - Can move free in parent element.
+		- Point - Use y,x to determine cursor location.
 * Screen container [TUI]:
     - [x] Default screen initialization.
 * ScrollPad: